accelazh/accelazh.github.io/_posts/2016-08-19-Storage-College-Course-Study.md

 **[A Trace-Driven Analysis of the UNIX 4.2 BSD File System](https://users.soe.ucsc.edu/~sbrandt/290S/trace.pdf)** \[1985, 748 refs\]

 ```
-1. good paper, it answers to the foundamental accesss pattern problem
+1. good paper, it answers to the fundamental accesss pattern problem
     1. How much network bandwidth is needed to support a diskless workstation?
     2. What are typical file access patterns (and what protocols will support those patterns best)?
     3. How should disk block caches be organized and managed?